Don’t we all wish there were more than 24 hours in a day?

 Not Important | Delegate tasks | Delete tasks |

-So how can you actually use this matrix?
+So, how do you use this matrix?
 Take these example tasks:

 - Create next week’s call agenda: This task is urgent but doesn’t need to happen right now — schedule it out.